 Allens Boots.
 Courtesy Contiki.

 Vintage shops, used bookstores and unique gift shops abound in this eclectic, funky stretch studded with casual eateries, cafes and bars.
-While you’re here, marvel at the costumes at Lucy in Disguise with Diamonds, shop Mexican folk art and jewelry at Tesoros Trading Company and pick up a pair of cowboy boots at Allens Boots.
+While you’re here, stop in at funky shops like Monkey See Monkey Do, pig out on candy at Big Top Candy Shop and pick up a pair of cowboy boots at Allens Boots.
 Guys won’t want to miss the trendy styles at hot spots like Revival Cycles, Co-Star and Service Menswear.

 This local favorite is just a few blocks west of South Congress and is home to a wealth of locally owned shops and eateries.
 Spend your afternoon strolling from shop to shop, then grab lunch or happy hour from one of the many restaurants or food truck parks.
 Don't miss the vintage finds at Bloomers and Frocks, locally made works at Art for the People Gallery and certified fair trade boots at Fortress of Inca.
 Refuel at La Patisserie, brunch the day away at Elizabeth Street Cafe, go vegan at Bouldin Creek Cafe or enjoy the wine garden and at critically acclaimed Lenoir.